StackVista/stackstate-docs/develop/reference/stql_reference.md

 This page describes how to use the built-in StackState Query Language \(STQL\) to write advanced topology component filters.
 STQL queries are used in StackState to write [advanced topology filters](../../use/stackstate-ui/filters.md#advanced-topology-filters).

+An STQL query consists of [component filters](stql_reference.md#component-filters) and [functions](stql_reference.md#functions).
+The query output is a component, or set of components, filtered from the complete topology.

 {% hint style="success" %}
 **StackState Self-Hosted**